giumonros/Measured-vs-simulated-PV/README.md

 1- Open the ``input_datasheet.xlsx`` file and fill in the required informations

 2- To generate profiles with [Renewables.ninja](https://www.renewables.ninja/), you have to set up a Renewable Ninja API token:
-	(a) Visit Renewables.ninja's [registration page](https://www.renewables.ninja/register) and create an account (b) Once logged in go to your profile page(https://www.renewables.ninja/profile) to generate your API token.
+- Visit Renewables.ninja's [registration page](https://www.renewables.ninja/register) and create an account
-	(c) Copy your API token
+- Once logged in go to your profile page(https://www.renewables.ninja/profile) to generate your API token.
-	(d) Remember to credit Renewables.ninja appropriately in your work (see [here](https://www.renewables.ninja/documentation/science) for references)
+- Copy your API token

 3- Open the script called [NAME] in VS Code and paste your token in front of the rn_token variable: ``rn_token = 'your_token_here'``